 Rice and Other Grains

-These are the most common survival food that you definitely must have in your survival stash.
-Most of them might not taste so great, but you can’t discount their nutritional value and their shelf life.
-Learn how to properly store them and you’ll be more than prepared when SHTF.
+These are the best survival food that you should add to your survival stash.
+Most of them might not taste that great, but you can’t discount their nutritional value and long shelf life.
+Learn how to properly store them, and you’ll be more than prepared when SHTF.